The inverse head and shoulders pattern is a chart pattern traders use to identify potential bullish trends in the market.

 The inverse head and shoulders indicate the end of an uptrend and ignite a new uptrend.
 Traders will look to set buy orders after the neckline has been broken.

 No chart pattern, strategy, or indicator is risk-free.
-Although their accuracy varies to different degrees.
+However, their accuracy varies to different degrees.
 The reverse head and shoulders are generally regarded as one of the most reliable patterns in trading.